lastlogin-net/obligator/README.md

+# WARNING

-**WARNING:** This is currently pre-release beta software.
+This is currently pre-release beta software.
 I don't recommend using it in production at the moment.
 It has not yet undergone any sort of official security review, and I am not a security expert.
 The plan is to arrange for a security review before reaching 1.0.

 obligator is a relatively simple and opinionated OpenID Connect (OIDC) Provider